Convergence of Datalog over (Pre-) Semirings: Semi-Na ive Optimization

-A {\em dioid} is a semiring $(S,+,\mult,0,1)$ for which $+$ is idempotent.
-It is known~\cite{MR1608370} that a dioid is naturally ordered.
-Furthermore, the natural order can be simplified by defining $a \sqsubseteq b$ iff $a+b=b$; and, under this natural order, $+$ is the same as $\vee$.
-(See Appendix~\ref{app:dioid}.)
-Dioids have many applications in a wide range of areas; see~\cite{MR1608370} for many examples.
+A {\em dioid} is a semiring $\bm S = (S,\oplus,\otimes,0,1)$ for which $\oplus$ is idempotent (meaning $a \oplus a = a$).
+Dioids have many applications in a wide range of areas, see~\cite{MR1608370} for an extensive coverage.
+We review here a simple property of dioids: